zuuzlo/impact_radius_api/README.md

 # ImpactRadiusApi

 Ruby wrapper for [Impact Radius API](http://dev.impactradius.com/display/api/Home).
-Only [Media Partner Resources](http://dev.impactradius.com/display/api/Media+Partner+Resources) is supported.
+Only [Media Partner Resources](http://dev.impactradius.com/display/api/Media+Partner+Resources) is curently supported.

+If you need services that are not yet supported, feel free to contribute.
+For questions or bugs please create an issue.

 ## Installation